HumanSignal/label-studio/docs/source/tags/timeserieslabels.md

 meta_description: Customize Label Studio for with the TimeSeriesLabel tag to label time series data for machine learning and data science projects.
 ---

-Use the TimeSeriesLabels tag to create a labeled time range.
+The `TimeSeriesLabels` tag is used to create a labeled time range.

-Use with the following data types: time series
+Use with the following data types: time series.

 ### Parameters
+<i> Table 1: Parameters used in `TimeSeriesLabels` tag. </i>

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |